The Bearded Vulture Award

 Wits Bird Club were presented with a beaded Bearded Vulture in 2010, after making a donation to a project that was aimed at the satellite tracking and monitoring of the Endangered Bearded Vulture.
 Following the passing of Professor Steven Piper, the club committee, felt it would be a fitting tribute to Steven and his legacy, to annually award an individual who has dedicated their time and energy to bird conservation.

-(2014); Ernst Retief (2015); Geoff Lockwood (2016); Henk Nel (2017), Derek van der Merwe (2018), Warwick Tarboton (2019)
+(2014); Ernst Retief (2015); Geoff Lockwood (2016); Henk Nel (2017), Derek van der Merwe (2018), Warwick Tarboton (2019); Stan Madden (2020)

 The Wits Bird Club Diamond Award is presented annually and recognises the invaluable contributions of any bird club member.
 Inserted into the plaque are diamonds so generously gifted to us by De Beers to mark our 60th Anniversary in 2007.

-This years winner: Werner van Goethem
+This years winner: Johan de Jager

-Previous Recipients: Koos van Dyk (2008); Stan Madden (2009); Gisela Ortner (2010); Joan Strugnell (2011); John Freer (2012); Gail Schaum (2013); Alison Hansen (2014); Barbi Forsyth (2015); Murrie Slotar (2016); Gail Schaum (2017), Lester Niss (2018), Lia Steen (2019)
+Previous Recipients: Koos van Dyk (2008); Stan Madden (2009); Gisela Ortner (2010); Joan Strugnell (2011); John Freer (2012); Gail Schaum (2013); Alison Hansen (2014); Barbi Forsyth (2015); Murrie Slotar (2016); Gail Schaum (2017), Lester Niss (2018), Lia Steen (2019); Werner van Goethem (2020)